iCLOTS/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to iCLOTS's sample documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Lumache** is an open source software project that makes analysis of cellular microscopy data easy.
+It specializes in flow-based experiments and applications, particularly in microfluidics.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting started` section for further information, including how to :ref:`installation` the software.

 .. note::

-   This project is under active development.
+   This project is under active development and welcomes all user feedback.
+Reach out to help@iclots.org at any time.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Downloads
+   Adhesion